pminina01/readthedocs/File-target.md

 _autoFlush_ - Indicates whether to automatically flush the file buffers after each log message.
 [Boolean](Data-types) Default: True

-_keepFileOpen_ - Indicates whether to keep log file open instead of opening and closing it on each logging event.
-[Boolean](Data-types) Default: False
-Setting this property to True helps improve performance.
 ##Examples
 ###Simple logging
 The simplest use of File target is to produce single log file.
 In order to do this, put the following code in the configuration file such as NLog.config.
 Logs wil be written to logfile.txt in logs directory.